-This Unaudited Regulatory Disclosure Statement should be read in conjunction with 2023 Audited Financial Statements ("financial statements").
-The financial statements and this Regulatory Disclosure Statement taken together comply with the Banking (Disclosure) Rules ("BDR") under section 60A of the Banking Ordinance.
-The disclosure statement is prepared in accordance with the BDR and disclosure templates issued by the Hong Kong Monetary Authority ("HKMA").
+This unaudited Regulatory Disclosure Statement should be read in conjunction with 2024 audited Financial Statements ("financial statements").
+The financial statements and this Regulatory Disclosure Statement taken together is for Welab Bank Limited (the "Bank") and its subsidiaries (together the "Group") to comply with the Banking (Disclosure) Rules ("BDR") made under section 60A of the Banking Ordinance.
+The banking disclosures are prepared in accordance with the BDR and disclosure templates issued by the Hong Kong Monetary Authority ("HKMA").

-These banking disclosures are governed by the Bank's disclosure policy, which has been approved by the Board of Directors.
-The disclosure policy sets out the approach to determine the content, appropriateness and frequency of the disclosures, the approach to ensure the relevance and adequacy of the disclosures, and the internal control over the process for making the disclosures.
-While the statement is not required to be externally audited, it has been subject to independent review in accordance with the Bank's disclosure policy.
+The banking disclosures are governed by the Bank's disclosure policy, which has been approved by the Board of Directors.
+The disclosure policy sets out the governance, control and assurance requirements for publication of the disclosure statement.
+While the Regulatory Disclosure Statement is not required to be externally audited, the document has been subject to independent review in accordance with the Bank's policies on disclosure and its financial reporting and governance processes.